Strawberry Cookies

 **Add that strawberry lemon juice to some iced tea and you’ve got yourself a fancy mocktail!

-**Reserve a few extra white chocolate chips per cookie to put into the top before you bake.
+***Reserve a few extra white chocolate chips per cookie to put on top before you bake.
 This little trick helps them turn out extra pretty!

 Nutrition